benbahrenburg/benCoding.AlarmManager/README.md

 The benCoding.AlarmManager module enables you to use the native Android AlarmManager in your Titanium apps to schedule notifications and services.

-This project can be found on github at https://github.com/benbahrenburg/benCoding.AlarmManager
+This project can be found on github at [https://github.com/benbahrenburg/benCoding.AlarmManager](https://github.com/benbahrenburg/benCoding.AlarmManager)

 <h2>Before you start</h2>
 * This is an Android module designed to work with Titanium SDK 1.8.2 or greater.
 * Before using this module you first need to install the package.
 If you need instructions on how to install a 3rd party module please read this installation guide.

 <h2>What is in the repo?</h2>
+* Module
+	The Module folder contains the benCoding.AlarmManager project.
+To get the compiled module you will want to go [here.](https://github.com/benbahrenburg/benCoding.AlarmManager/tree/master/Module/dist)

+* ExampleProject
+	The ExampleProject folder contains a full example project.
+Since this module uses services and activities it is important that you review this example before using in your app.

 <h2>Download the release</h2>

-To get the module, go to the Module/dist folder.
+To get the module, go to the [Module/dist](https://github.com/benbahrenburg/benCoding.AlarmManager/tree/master/Module/dist) folder.
 This will have a release compiled for anyone download it from github.

 <h2>Building from source?</h2>